wragge/trove-data-guide/what-is-trove/works-and-versions.md

 This guide is currently under development.
 For more information and discussion see [the list of issues](https://github.com/wragge/trove-data-guide/issues) on GitHub.
 Comments are welcome.
 ```

-The organisation of resources into 'works' and 'versions' (now called 'editions') is one of the most confusing aspects of Trove.
+Many of Trove's categories contain things called 'works'.
+Works are not individual items, they're containers for related 'versions' (now called 'editions' in the web interface).
+Trove has a set of rules for grouping versions into works, but the logic is not always apparent to end users.
+As a result, it's easy to get confused.
+This section tries to explain the idea behind work groupings, as well as documenting some of the inconsistencies and errors.
+The grouping of versions into works has important implications for the research use of Trove's metadata.

 +++

-## The concept
+## Grouping versions into works

 The idea is simple enough – bring all the versions of a publication together under a single heading to simplify a user's search results.
-Instead of having to wade through a long list of near-identical results, a user can quickly focus in on a title of interest, and drill down to find a specific version at a specific library.
+Instead of having to wade through a long list of near-identical entries, a user can quickly focus in on a title of interest, and drill down to find a specific version at a specific library.
 This idea is based on the [Functional Requirements for Bibliographic Records](https://www.ifla.org/references/best-practice-for-national-bibliographic-agencies-in-a-digital-age/resource-description-and-standards/bibliographic-control/functional-requirements-the-frbr-family-of-models/functional-requirements-for-bibliographic-records-frbr/) (FRBR).
 The FRBR data model describes four entities: 'work', 'expression', 'manifestation', and 'item':

 > - Work is defined as the intellectual or artistic content of a distinct creation.
 It refers to a very abstract idea of a creation e.g. Shakespeare’s Romeo and Juliet and not a specific expression.
 > - Expression is the intellectual or artistic realization of a work.
 The realization may take the form of text, sound, image, object, movement, etc., or any combination of such forms.
 > - Manifestation is the embodiment of an expression of a work.
 For example a particular edition of a book or a specific music recording.
 > - Item is a single exemplar of a manifestation.
 Cataloguing is generally done, based on an item directly available to a cataloguer

-Trove uses a FRBR-ish model with 'works' and 'versions' which combine aspects of 'expression' and 'manifestation'.{cite:p}`cathroDevelopingTrovePolicy2010`
+Trove uses a simplified FRBR model with 'works' and 'versions'.
+Trove's versions combine aspects of FRBR's 'expression' and 'manifestation'.{cite:p}`cathroDevelopingTrovePolicy2010`

 To create the work groupings, Trove inspects each metadata record, comparing identifiers like ISBNs, as well as fields such as `title` and `creator`.
 Points are assigned for matches between records, and if the points total exceeds a threshold score, the records are grouped as versions within a work.

-Another round of grouping looks at a work's versions in more detail to find and cluster closely-matched records that describe the same edition.
-As a result, each work can contain multiple versions, and each version can contain multiple records.
+A second round of grouping looks at all the versions in a work to find and cluster closely-matched records that describe the same edition.
+For example a work might contain three records with the same title and author.
+But if two of the records also have identical publication details, they'll probably be grouped as a single version.
+As a result, the work will end up with two versions, though one of the versions will contain two records:

     work
-      -- versions
+      -- versions (match – same title and author)
         -- version 1
           -- records
             -- record 1
+        -- version 2
+          -- records (closer match – same publication details)
             -- record 2
-        -- version 2
-          -- records
             -- record 3

-Selected metadata from the version records is used to populate fields at the top-level of the work record, such as `title` and `contributor`.
-The work's `issued` field will typically display a date range encompassing the dates of all contained versions.
+Each version record contains its own set of metadata.
+As records are derived from different sources, this metadata can vary in significant ways.
+The grouping process aggregates this metadata upwards to populate fields in the work and version containers.
+For example, `title` and `contributor` fields are added to the work-level record, with values derived from the version records.
+As versions can have different publication dates, the work's `issued` field will often display a date range encompassing the dates of all grouped versions.

 ```{figure} /images/work-record-ui.png
 :name: work-record-ui